 Of course, addictions feel good, that’s their conscious claim to fame.
 Unconsciously, they keep you from moving forward.
 You might be thinking: “This isn’t the time for me to tackle my addiction.
 Alcohol (drugs, shopping, over-eating) keeps me standing.
 Without it, I wouldn’t have anything reliably pleasurable.”
 Yes, but at what price?

 Right now, you’re going through one of the three worst experiences you can have, the top three being: death of a loved one, major illness, and divorce.
 You can look at this cataclysmic life shift in many ways.
 Here’s how the Chinese language construes it: their symbol for crisis is composed of two smaller images.
-One means danger and other opportunity.
-You definitely are in touch with the danger part, but what of all the opportunities?
-How will you be able to even notice them if you’re preoccupied with your addiction?
+One means danger, the other means opportunity.
+You are definitely in touch with the danger part, but what of all the opportunities?
+How will you be able to even see them if you’re preoccupied with your addiction?

 Think of all the added support you could be enjoying if you joined a 12-Step group.
 You would make new friends, have a destination for those times when you felt lonely, and probably gain invaluable insights into your addiction.
 One of the primary injunctions of all 12-Step programs is to take it one day at a time.
 Great advice for the divorce process, too.